Cisco Secure Workload

 DNS Security Cisco with DNS Security Solutions:

-While they have solutions that inspect and secure areas like their network with a stateful firewall and web traffic with Secure Web Gateways (SWG) and even some of the newer zero trust technologies, these solutions cannot perform a deep inspection of their DNS traffic, leaving them vulnerable to the many threats today that abuse DNS.
+While they have solutions that inspect and secure areas like their network with a stateful firewall, web traffic with Secure Web Gateways (SWG), and even some of the newer zero-trust technologies, these solutions cannot perform a deep inspection of their DNS traffic, leaving them vulnerable to the many threats today that abuse DNS.
 This is because they are not designed to inspect DNS traffic.
 As a result, techniques such as DNS tunneling should be noticed.

 In most instances, DNS packets – typically including IP address information – enter networks via unblocked ports without first being inspected by security systems.
 So, again, DNS activity in a network is rarely monitored.
 This makes the DNS layer the perfect blind spot for bad actors to manipulate.

 Many of today’s sophisticated attacks depend on DNS activity.
-In addition, there is a rise in Malware; ransomware binaries, once executed, are quick to encrypt, and you can’t trust that your employee won’t click on a phishing email.
+In addition, there has been a rise in malware; ransomware binaries, once executed, are quick to encrypt, and you can’t trust that your employee won’t click on a phishing email.
 As a result, there needs to be more trust and high complexity.

-Bad actors use this and manipulate DNS to stage the internet infrastructure to support each attack stage to execute their kill chain fully.
+Bad actors use this and manipulate DNS to stage the internet infrastructure to support each attack stage and fully execute their kill chain.
 In many of today’s more sophisticated ransomware attacks, for example, bad actors will use DNS packets to upload Malware to a device.

 DNS Protection

-The vulnerability and abuses of this protocol are comprehensive, and there are several methods of attacking DNS.
-We have, for example, DNS poisoning, denial of service, spoofing/hijacking, and DNS tunneling.
+The vulnerability and abuses of this protocol are comprehensive, and several methods of attacking DNS exist.
+For example, DNS poisoning, denial of service, spoofing/hijacking, and DNS tunneling exist.

 Unless you have DNS-layer security, the DNS packets typically used to communicate IP addresses will only be inspected as they move through your network.
 Additionally, most security solutions don’t even register anomalous DNS activity – like DNS tunneling- a sure sign of an in-progress attack.
 DNS tunneling uses the DNS protocol to communicate non-DNS traffic over port 53.
 It sends HTTP(s) and additional protocol traffic over DNS.